The Dimensions CM desktop client is a Windows-based application that enables you to perform Dimensions CM tasks.

 Smart card authentication

-To use smart card authentication, ActivClient must be installed on your machine and a valid card inserted in your card reader.
+To use smart card authentication, you need ActivClient installed on your machine and a valid card inserted in your card reader.
 For details about configuring smart cards, see Administration.